Important: Please note this article will be updated as more information is provided.

 Payment of the Wage Subsidy to employees is non-deductible, this means that the portion of wages that is funded from the Wage Subsidy should not be included as a Salary and Wages expense in your accounting system.

-If you are using the new pay items for COVID19 Wages Subsidy you could set the Xero account associated with these pay items to be a non deductible expense account.
+If you are using the new pay items for COVID19 Wages Subsidy you could set the Account Code associated with these pay items to be a non-deductible expense account.

 If you are topping up the Wages Subsidy and not showing it on payslips then we recommend you ask your accountant to make an adjustment of the non-deductible portion of Salary and Wages.